SALES

 With this wide range of uses, it is no wonder that automation tools are being increasingly adopted across businesses.

-A workflow automation tool, if used correctly, can become indispensable to your business’s day-to-day activities.
+workflow automation platform, if used correctly, can become indispensable to your business’s day-to-day activities.
 So, before deciding which tool you will use, check how it fits your use case.

 While the context may vary across industries, company size, and business processes, there are a few essentials that your automation tool must have.